selected exhibitions

 Where’s the Money Come From?
 Goldsmiths, University of London.
 2021

 Regeneration Songs: Sounds of Investment and Loss from East London.
-Soundscape.
+Repeater Books.
+2018

 education